AJohnstone2007/ART/old/gtb/README.md

 To build using gcc or some other compiler, simply compile together the contents of these two directories using a command line such as

-`gcc -fpermissive -ogtb -ansi -Wno-write-strings -Isrc/gtb -Isrc/gtb_lib src\gtb\*.cpp src\gtb_lib\*.cpp`
+`gcc -fpermissive -ogtb -ansi -Wno-write-strings -Isrc/gtb -Isrc/gtb_lib src\gtb\*.cpp src\gtb_lib

-#### Compiler warnings
+#### Important - compiler warnings

 GTB assumes that pointers and integers are the same size.
-On some 64-bit architectures (modern Intel based PCs, for instance) this assumption is not valid. g++ will issue warnings in such cases.
-They can *probably* be ignored...
+On 64-bit architectures (such as modern Intel based PCs) this assumption is not valid. g++ will issue warnings in such cases.
+The solution on Windows at least is to compile using a 32-bit compiler such as mingw32.

 The GTB code also casts mutable arrays of characters to strings, and has some code that triggers dataflow analyser warnings in later versions of gcc; hence the `permissive` and `no-write-strings` options above.

 ## Using GTB